Giveth/impact-graph/docs/powerBoosting.md

 ### What we do if a project that has some boosting got unverified?
 When we want to create record for **power_boosting_snapshot** we dont save boostings on unverified projects, so when we verify the project again from next snapshot we start to count them , so in the period that project was unverified we haven't saved any power_boosting_snapshot for that project but immediately after it gets verified we start to save power_boosting_snapshot for next round

 ### What if givPower balance of a user who already boosted some project changes during round?
-As we get some snapshot during each round, we calculate of user's balance in each snapshot and boosted values correspondingly. so it doesn't matter because we have balance history for that purpose and the average of values of each round will be the final value.
+As we get some snapshot during each round, we calculate of user's balance in each snapshot and boosted values correspondingly.
+So it doesn't matter, because we have the balance history for that purpose and the average of values of each round will be the final value.